SOCY 3505 Sociology of Public Health

 3 hours, 3 credits

 Examination of the relationship between social, economic, and political systems and population-level patterns of health and illness.
 How a range of social policies not directly health-related, such as housing, shape health, illness and life expectancy across US populations.
 Interaction of race, class, gender and other systems of stratification with dynamics of health and illness.
+This course is the same as HNSC 3505.

 Prerequisites: Core Curriculum 1230 with a grade of B- or higher, or Sociology 1101 with a grade of C or higher.